-Years ago I wrote a youth ministry fable called Ministry Mutiny.
-In it I tell the story of a 20-something youth leader named Ty who is already disillusioned with youth ministry.
-He wakes up one day and realizes that he has become a glorified babysitter for a bunch of sanctimonious or self-centered teenagers.
+I once wrote a fable called Ministry Mutiny.
+In it, I tell the story of a 20-something youth leader named Ty, who’s already disillusioned with the role.
+He wakes up one day and realizes he’s become a glorified babysitter for a bunch of sanctimonious, self-centered teenagers.

-But before he does he goes to one last youth leader network meeting where he meets Tony, a 20+ youth ministry vet who is known as “a lifer” in youth ministry.
-Tony, widely respected by other youth leaders, has a spring in his step and a clear vision that drives him.
-His youth ministry was not the biggest in town, but it was strong.
+Ty decides to quit.
+But before that, he attends one last youth leader network meeting.
+There he meets Tony, a youth ministry vet, or “lifer.”
+Tony, widely respected by his ministry peers, has a spring in his step.
+A clear vision drives him.
+His youth ministry isn’t the biggest in town, but it’s strong.

-Tony and Ty begin to chat and soon Tony is showing him how to commit “ministry mutiny,” an uprising against the system that’s been delivered to us (non-maliciously) by our youth ministry forefathers.
-This system is more games than Gospel, more fun than faith and more meetings than mission.
+Tony and Ty begin to chat.
+Soon Tony is showing Ty how to commit “ministry mutiny.”
+This is an uprising against the system delivered to us (non-maliciously) by our youth ministry forefathers.
+This system is more games than Gospel, more fun than faith, more meetings than mission.

-I’m not anti-game or anti-fun (I actually think youth ministry needs lots of both) but I do believe that the most fun a teenager will have in youth ministry is when they are being impacted by God and impacting others for God.
+I’m not anti-game or anti-fun.
+(I actually think youth ministry needs lots of both.)
+But I do believe the most fun teens will have in youth ministry is when they’re being impacted by God and impacting others for God.